 Faculty referrals make all the difference when it comes to promoting academic support services.

 *If you are planning on adding a blurb in your syllabus about the Writing Centre, please contact the Writing Centre Coordinator as our services have recently changed and we want students to be receiving the most accurate information.

 You can also mention the Writing Centre in your assignment guidelines and/or add a link to our site (stu.ca/writingcentre) on your course Moodle page.

 Referring struggling students to us in your written feedback on assignments, or mentioning us during one-on-one student conferences, can also be very effective.

 7. How can I confirm that a student has attended the Writing Centre?

-The Writing Centre tracks appointment data for internal purposes.
-However, if you would like proof of attendance (e.g. for extra course credit, participation marks, or as a condition for a re-write), please notify your students of this in advance.
-At the beginning of the appointment, the student will fill in an appointment form in duplicate and receive a hard copy that they can submit to you.
-An automatic email can be sent to you upon a student’s completion of an appointment for your records.
+The Writing Centre always tracks appointment data for internal purposes.
+If you would like proof of attendance (e.g. for extra course credit, participation marks, or as a condition for a re-write), please notify your students of this in advance.
+When the Writing Tutor is completing the Client Report Form on MyWCOnline at the end of the session, an automatic email can be sent to you upon a student’s completion of an appointment for your records.

 8. Are there any other writing resources available that I can use in class?

 The STU Writing Centre webpage hosts many handouts and links on a variety of writing-related topics.
 Faculty are welcome to direct their students to this site, or to download them for use in on class Moodles.